thuy-n/thuy-n.github.io/README.md

 ## Quick Facts
 - 🏠 I'm from Hanoi, Vietnam.
-- 📍 I'm currently studying in Montreal, Canada.
+- 📍 I'm currently studying at McGill University in Montreal, Canada.
 - 🌎 I’ve also lived in Geneva, Stockholm, and Ottawa before finding my way to this lovely city!
-- 🎧 I love listening to music and making overly specific playlists.
+- 🎓 I'm entering my final year of undergraduate studies at McGill University.
 - 🌱 I'm still learning and growing.

 ## What I'm Thinking About...